We can all do our part. Choose environmentally friendly and ethically made productsby Bec 2 January 2021

-In an effort to make an impact and do our part for the environment, Bikini Adventures sources brands that are sustainable and ethically produced.
+In an effort to make an impact and do our part for the environment, Bikini Adventures sources sustainable swimwear brands that are ethically produced.
 Brands that use sustainable swim fabrics can help reduce waste, water and emissions.

 Most swimwear is made from virgin polyester or nylon.
 This kind of material not only sheds micro-plastics into the water with each wash, but it’s also a waste of resources.
 Why create more of an artificial fabric when we have so much nylon laying along our shores and floating in our seas?
 For example, abandoned fishing nets.